ChoiShio/M2M-TSE/README.md

     ├── spatialize_data.py
     └── utils.py

-The figures below illustrate the room configuration example.
+The figures below illustrate the room configuration example. (`M` denotes the 4-channel microphone array, and `S*` indicates each individual source.)
 The details of this example are in `assets/RIR_test_00000000_reverb.txt`.

 <div style="display: flex; justify-content: center;">
   <div style="text-align: center; margin-right: 20px;">